 The pharmacy transmits the dispensing data via the national contact points to the Prescription Centre, where the data is stored.
 After this, the dispensing data is available in the same way as data on medicines dispensed in Finland.

 Read more about how your prescription data is processed in the country where you buy a medicine.

 3. On what grounds is your data processed?

 The release of your data is based on section 23 a of the Finnish Act on Electronic Prescriptions (61/2007).
-Your prescription data can be released to pharmacies in other European countries only with your consent.

 To what extent your prescription data is released depends on the restrictions you have set.
 If you do not consent to the data of a certain prescription being released, the data will not be released by the Prescription Centre and you will, in that case, not be able to buy the prescribed medicine in question in another European country.

 Your data will be processed and stored in the European countries in accordance with the EU General Data Protection Regulation (eur-lex.europa.eu), the national legislation of each country and the operational procedures of the pharmacies.